I am a lecturer in Strategy at the Institute of Management Studies, Goldsmiths – University of London.

 I have worked in both public and private financial institutions.
 I started my career as an intern economist at the Banque de France in the African Franc Zone and Development Financing department.
 I subsequently worked in investment banking as a Junior Economist at HSBC in Paris and then as an Equity Research Associate at Societe Generale in London, covering insurance stocks.

-I have also carried out consulting work for the OECD, the U.K. Department for International Development (DFID), the African Development Bank (AfDB), and for Ashoka, a nonprofit supporting social entrepreneurs.
+I have also carried out consulting work for the OECD, the U.K. Department for International Development (DFID), the African Development Bank (AfDB), for Ashoka, a nonprofit supporting social entrepreneurs, and for investment banks.

 - PhD Business Economics – LSE – 2014